mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ### Horizontal axis

 Now let's show the game titles in the horizontal rectangles.
-Every `Collection` has a `games` member we can use to access the list of games associated with the collection.
-Similarly to `collections`, `games` also has `model` and `index` properties, so let's use them in the horizontal axis (`collectionAxisDelegate`):
+Every `Collection` has a `gameList` member we can use to access the list of games associated with the collection.
+Similarly to `collectionList`, `gameList` also has `model` and `index` properties, so let's use them in the horizontal axis (`collectionAxisDelegate`):

 ```qml hl_lines="18 19"
 Component {